Understanding salivary gland function

 Patients and external collaborators

-34 well-characterized SS patients and 32 healthy controls were recruited and examined at the Dry Mouth Clinic between late August and June 2016.
+By September 2020, 62 well-characterized SS patients, 62 healthy controls, 27 non-SS patients and 30 radiated head and neck cancer patients were recruited and examined at the Dry Mouth Clinic.
 They were all subjected to questionnaires on general and oral quality of life, as well as xerostomia.
 Patient history data were collected, the oral mucosa and teeth were closely examined, saliva was collected, and tests on smell and taste were performed.
-All were also examined at the Dry Eye Clinic.
-A manuscript on taste and smell function has been submitted to Eur J Oral Sci, and another on clinical findings in the Dry Mouth and Dry Eye Clinics will be submitted to J Dent.
-A manuscript on identification of biomarkers for SS from saliva and tears by size separation and proteomics is under review in Arthritis Res & Ther.
+All were also extensively examined at the Dry Eye Clinic.

-Studies on SS will continue, but with time the project will include all patients with dry mouth and/or dry eyes, thus including patients with cancer, multimorbidity and multipharmacy, and the elderly.
-New treatment options will be explored, i.e. nanoparticles in collaboration with professor Marianne Hiorth, School of Pharmacy.
+With time the project will include all categories of patients with dry mouth and/or dry eyes; head and neck cancer, multimorbidity, and multi pharmacy.
+New treatment options will be explored, i.e. nanoparticles in collaboration with Professor Marianne Hiorth, School of Pharmacy.

 Project leader Janicke Liaaen Jensen: firstname.lastname@example.org